This section explains how to enable Cloud-Based Monitoring and VPN Remote Support for your Qumulo cluster.

 • A member of the Qumulo Care Team must install VPN keys on your Qumulo cluster

-• You must enable the following destination hostnames for TCP on port 443
+• You must enable TCP traffic on port 443 for the following hostnames:

 Hostname Description